IFR training

 WHY CHOOSE

-The instrument rating course trains private and commercial pilots to operate in the cloud or under low visibility conditions by referring solely to instruments.
-Instead of looking out for other aircraft, pilots flying under IFR rely on ATC to prevent them from colliding with other aircraft.
-It opens up new opportunities and increases flight safety.
+The course trains private and commercial pilots to operate in clouds or under low visibility conditions, relying solely on instruments.
+Rather than visually scanning for other aircraft, pilots flying under IFR rely on ATC to prevent potential collisions, thus opening new opportunities and enhancing flight safety.

 Gain in-depth instrument knowledge